Huntsville Divorce Lawyers Provide Support and Knowledge

 Military divorces present unique challenges and requirements.
 Residency requirements mandate that you must live in Alabama or be permanently stationed here to file for divorce.
 Though personal service of process is required, it can be waived in an uncontested divorce with a signed affidavit.
 Military divorces also have special alimony and child support requirements.
 The total amount of spousal and child support in a military divorce is not allowed to be more than 60 percent of the military spouse’s salary.
 To be entitled to a military spouse’s retirement benefits, the marriage must have lasted for at least 10 years.
 The law office of Sree B. Ravi can give you the information and resources you need to ensure that your rights are protected in the event of a divorce.

 Contact a Huntsville divorce law firm dedicated to protecting your best interests

 Divorce is a challenging and intensely personal process.
 Choosing the right lawyer is key to ensuring that the process goes smoothly.
-At Sree B. Ravi, P.C., Attorney at Law, we offer free initial consultations at our Huntsville office location.
+At Sree B. Ravi, P.C., Attorney at Law, we offer consultations at our Huntsville office location.
 Contact us online or call us at 256-937-1540 today to discuss your case.